ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   - **Identity** - Active Directory, LDAP, etc.
   - **Certificate** - SSH, PKI, etc.
   - **Tokens** - Consul, Nomad
-- All engines are enabled on `/sys/mounts` path`
+- All engines are enabled on `/sys/mounts` path
-- When enabling, if no path is provided, it will default to engine name
+- When enabling, if no path is provided, it will default to the engine name
 - Secrets engines can be moved
-  - Any existing leases will be revoked
+  - If moved, any existing leases will be revoked
-  - May impact policies (which are based on paths)
+  - May impact policies (which are based on specified paths)
 - Engines can be tuned and configured
-  - Tuning settings are common for all engines
+  - Tuning settings are same for all secrets engines (ie. description, max lease TTL, etc.)
-  - Configuration settings are specific to the engine
+  - Configuration settings are specific to the entire secrets engine

-> **Note:** Secret engine specifics are not needed for the certification exam, only how to generally use them.
+> **Note:** Secret engine specifics are not needed for the certification exam, only
+> how to generally use them.

 ### Types of Secrets

 - **Static secrets**

   - Store existing data securely
-  - You already have this data, and Vault needs to manage it and access to it
+  - You already have this data, and Vault needs to manage it, have access to it
   - Manual lifecycle management
   - Manually load new versions of secret to a secret engine
   - **Example:**